ahmed-ashraf/WeatherApp-Android-MVI/README.md

 ## Notes

-- This app is implemented using MVI and Jetpack Compose
+- This app is implemented using MVI, Jetpack Compose and Dagger Hilt